- About the Tray Menu Tickets Report

 -

-Ticket Header - the header contains information about the person: room, dining area, diet type, interventions, date of birth, allergens, ID.
-You can choose to print the header either at the top or the bottom of the ticket.
+Ticket Header Location - the header contains information about the person: room, dining area, diet type, interventions, date of birth, allergens, ID.
+Selecting Top of menu puts the header at the top of the menu ticket.
+Selecting Bottom of menu puts header at the top or the bottom of the menu ticket.

 -